IBM/cloudpakforintegration-workshop/workshop/exercise-app-connect/README.md

 * Connected to Salesforce
 * Created an App Connect designer flow to push client data to Salesforce contacts.
 * Deployed the flow as an Integration Server in App Connect Dashboard
-* Configured a ClientID/API Key for security set up a proxy to the existing API.
 * Tested the flow with new data.